mrquincle/aim_modules/DirichletModule/README.md

 The implementation of the standard backend is finished.
 This uses data from the `/data` folder.
 To get data using the ports with for example the YARP middleware has not been tested yet.

-The algorithm that has been implemented:
+The algorithms that have been implemented:

+* Neal's algorithm 1: Gibbs sampling with conjugate priors
-* Neal's algorithm 1.
+* Neal's algorithm 5: Metropolis-Hastings for nonconjugate priors.

-This algorithm assumes a conjugate prior.
+Algorithm 1 assumes a conjugate prior.
 It might be the case that I will find to implement algorithm 4 as well, which is a collapsed Gibbs sampler.
 The latter leads to much faster mixing that the current algorithm.

-Currently, however, it is reasonable to assume that I will first implement an algorithm that doesn't require conjugacy, for example algorithm 5.
+Algorithm 5 does not assume conjugacy.
+Although again the data is assumed to follow a Gaussian per class, there is no conjugate prior defined.
+This means that this algorithm is easy to adjust to other forms of distributions.
+This, however, is not done yet.

+Algorithm 1 is finished.
+Algorithm 5 is still under development.
+Do not use it!

 ## Can I see some results?